What is right paracentral disc protrusion?

-- Broad-based – a broad disc protrusion occurs when the protruding section of the disc covers 90-180 degrees of the total intervertebral disc circumference.
+- Broad-based disc protrusion — occurs when the protruding section of the disc covers 90 to 180 degrees of the total spinal disc circumference

-- Focal – when the protruding section of the disc covers less than 90 degrees of the total intervertebral disc circumference.
+- Focal disc protrusion — occurs when the protruding section of the disc covers less than 90 degrees of the total spinal disc circumference

-The terms bulging disc and protruded disc are differentiated based upon proportion of the disc’s circumference.
-A protruding disc refers to an expanded area involving less that half of the disc’s circumference.
+The terms bulging disc and protruded disc are differentiated based on the proportion of the disc’s circumference.
+A protruding disc has an expanded area involving less than half of the disc’s circumference.
 A bulging disc is often classified as a disc expansion involving more than 180 degrees of the disc’s 360-degree circumference.

 Right paracentral disc protrusion symptoms can take the following forms:

-- Cervical disc protrusion – problems with mobility in neck, head, and shoulders; loss of feeling in hands and arms.
+- Cervical disc protrusion — includes problems with mobility in neck, head and shoulders; loss of feeling in hands and arms

-- Thoracic disc protrusion – pain that feels concentrated around the torso, sternum, rib cage, or diaphragm.
+- Thoracic disc protrusion — includes pain that feels concentrated around the torso, sternum, rib cage or diaphragm

-- Lumbar disc protrusion – numbness or tingling in the lower back, legs, and feet; radiating pain due to pressure on the sciatic nerve.
+- Lumbar disc protrusion — includes numbness or tingling in the lower back, legs and feet, as well as radiating pain due to pressure on the sciatic nerve

-If you feel that your disc protrusion symptoms are reducing your daily quality of life and no treatments have been able to help you, surgery may be indicated.
+If you feel that your disc protrusion symptoms are reducing your daily quality of life and no treatments have been able to help you, surgery may be beneficial.
 Contact the experts at Laser Spine Institute.
-We offer state-of-the-art, minimally invasive procedures.
-Our outpatient endoscopic procedures have helped tens of thousands of patients find relief.
-Contact us today to find out more and to receive a complimentary review of your MRI or CT scan.
+We offer state-of-the-art, minimally invasive procedures that are safer and effective alternatives to traditional open neck or back surgery.^